radiasoft/rsopt/docs/optimizers/pysot.rst

 with several variations in surrogate model, optimization strategy, and experimental plan provided. pySOT includes support for asynchronous use of all optimization algorithms which is utilized by rsopt.

-Currently rsoptimplements a fixed choice for the three components and  uses:
+Currently rsopt implements a fixed choice for the three components and  uses:
 ``RBFInterpolant`` for the surrogate model, ``SRBFStrategy`` for the strategy, and ``SymmetricLatinHypercube`` for the experimental plan.
 The user can pass the following through ``software_options`` to configure pySOT: